BBashh/Foundry-FundMe/README.md

 # Foundry Fund Me

-This is Foundry FundMe project.
+This is a Foundry FundMe project.

 # Getting Started